prcore/docs/content/workflow/upload-event-log.md

 The first step is to upload the event log files via the API.
 Currently, the supported formats are standard XES files and CSV files.

-You can use any tool or program to access the PrCore API.
-The following example assumes you are using [VisualPM](https://github.com/VisualPM) and presents the process for uploading files in a sequence diagram.
+We can use any tool or program to access the PrCore API.
+The following example assumes we are using [VisualPM](https://github.com/VisualPM) and presents the process for uploading files in a sequence diagram.

 {{< mermaid class="text-center" >}}
 sequenceDiagram